Ephrata, Pennsylvania: Tornado

 On March 29, 2009, a strong storm briefly swept through Ephrata.
 On March 31, the National Weather Service confirmed that it was an EF1 tornado.
 Strong hail came with it.
-Although there were no fatalities, 30 homes were damaged and 8 mobile homes were destroyed.
+Although there were no fatalities, 30 homes were damaged and eight mobile homes destroyed.
 Many vehicles could be seen on their side afterwards, and holes were put in houses from the hail.